Urezzzer/data_science_tasks/I-Profi_Qualification/readme.md

 I really like image classification, I have good pipeline to work with this, so I just used it to solve this task.
 * Sentiment analysis of game reviews - 8/10

 I used pretrained DistilBERT on SST-2-English.
-Would better to use [CLF]-Layer and classifier after this, I have such pipeline.
+I didn't finetune the model.
+Would better to use a [CLF]-Layer, learn on the trainset and classify after, I have such pipeline.
 * Optimal sequence of acts - 9/10

 It is my debute in reinforcement learning.
 I created Q-Learning algorithm myself.
 It was the most interesting task of the qualification.